heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 * `GetVersion`: Returns the current catalog version number.
 * `GetNotifications`: Returns the notification status of the catalog.

-The `ApiError` class contains details with regards to the error incurred, including:
+The `ApiError` class contains details regarding to the incurred error, including:

-* `GetErrorCode`: Returns the ErrorCode value, defined by the olp::client::ErrorCode enum, see ErrorCode.h for more details.
+* `GetErrorCode`: Returns the `ErrorCode` value, defined by the `olp::client::ErrorCode enum`, see `ErrorCode.h` for more details.
 * `GetHttpStatusCode`: Returns the HTTP response code.
-* `GetMessage`:  Returns a text description of the error encountered.
+* `GetMessage`:  Returns a text description of the encountered error.
-* `ShouldRetry`: Returns true if this operation can be retried.
+* `ShouldRetry`: Returns `true` if this operation can be retried.

 ### Retrieve partitions metadata

-To retrieve partition metadata you need to create a `PartitionsRequest`.
-The `PartitionsRequest` class allows properties of the catalog request to be set, including:
+To retrieve partition metadata, create a `PartitionsRequest`.
+The `PartitionsRequest` class allows to set the properties of the catalog request, including:

 * `WithBillingTag`: Sets the billing tag used for this request.
-* `WithLayerId`: Sets the layer id that partition metadata should be retrieved from.
+* `WithLayerId`: Sets the layer id that partition metadata is retrieved from.

 ```cpp
 // Create a PartitionsRequest with appropriate LayerId